 A ripple of laughter passed through the crowd, and everyone at our table took a sip of drink.
-Not entirely prepared for the strength of the whiskey in my glass, I nearly choked, and ended up spluttering through most of Jock’s welcoming speech.
+Not entirely prepared for the strength of the whiskey in my glass, despite only taking the tiniest of sips, I nearly choked, and ended up spluttering through most of Jock’s welcoming speech.
 I recovered in time for him to ask us all to welcome the haggis in and, as he took up the bagpipes, I shared a quizzical look with Scorpius.

 ‘What, are they going to sacrifice it in front of us or-’

-After the poem had ended, there were five more mentions of the word ‘Burns’ and I had to have my glass refilled before we could all stand and toast Jock and Surly Kevin for their excellent haggis relations skills, although I’d barely understood a moment of it and my brain felt a little bit wobbly already.
+After the poem had ended, there were five more mentions of the word ‘Burns’ and I had to have my glass refilled before we could all stand and toast Jock and Surly Kevin for their excellent haggis relations skills, although I’d barely understood a moment of it.

 ‘Robert Burns was born on the-’